-First C8 Trial Results in 1.6 Million Dollar Verdict Against DuPont
+First C8 Trial: 1.6 Million Dollar Verdict Against DuPont

 Hill Peterson Carper Bee & Deitzler, PLLC, along with Taft Stettinius and Hollister, LLP (Cincinnati, OH) and Winter & Johnson (Charleston, WV) filed the 2001 class action lawsuit which enabled the affected residents to seek compensation for their injuries.
-For the Bartlett case our three original firms were joined by the law firms of Levin Papantonio (Pensacola, FL), Douglas & London, PC (New York, NY), and Kennedy & Madonna, LLP (Hurley, NY).
+For the current trials, our three original firms have also been joined by the law firms of Levin Papantonio (Pensacola, FL), Douglas & London, PC (New York, NY), and Kennedy & Madonna, LLP (Hurley, NY).

 © Hill, Peterson, Carper, Bee & Deitzler, PLLC.
 All rights reserved .